 How To Incorporate Around the Worlds Into Your Workout

-The around the world exercise isn’t the best option for hypertrophy, and using a heavy weight to do this exercise could potentially injure your shoulder muscles.
+Exercise around the world isn’t the best option for hypertrophy, and using a heavy weight to do this exercise could potentially injure your shoulder muscles.

 So, they’re best employed as warm-up or finisher exercises.

-You can also do them as a final exercise after a chest or shoulder workout to really feel the burn.
+Additionally, you can do them as a final exercise after a chest or shoulder workout to really feel the burn.

 Safety Precautions

-- Warm-up: Before doing the around the world exercise, warm up your shoulders with shoulder circles to prepare them for the weight you’re about to carry [1].
+• Warm-up: Before doing the around-the-world exercise, warm up your shoulders with shoulder circles to prepare them for the weight you’re about to carry and prevent injury, as recommended by a study published in the Journal of Science and Medicine in Sport [1].

-- Use proper form: Performing around the worlds with proper form can help you avoid unnecessary shoulder injuries.
+• Use proper form: Performing around the world with proper form can help you avoid unnecessary shoulder injuries.

 FAQs